How to Prevent Sexually Transmitted Infections (STIs)

 Hepatitis is a serious infection of the liver caused by a virus.
 Two types of hepatitis, B and C, can be sexually transmitted.
 They can be spread by direct contact with the blood, semen, vaginal fluids, and saliva of an infected person.
 There is a vaccine to prevent infection with hepatitis B. There is no vaccine to prevent hepatitis C infection.

 Many people infected with hepatitis B or hepatitis C recover completely.
-However, some people develop chronic liver infections, which can lead to long-term health problems.
+But some people develop chronic liver infections, which can lead to long-term health problems.

 Acquired Immunodeficiency Syndrome (AIDS): A group of signs and symptoms, usually of severe infections, in a person who has human immunodeficiency virus (HIV).